 The main thing is His heart and connecting ours with His; the rest is by His leading and our obedience when and as He does lead.

-We may not look like others think a “church” should look like in our call as both a church and a house of prayer, as we desire to unite others in our region to pray and grow God’s Kingdom.
+We may not look like others think a “church” should look like in our call because we are a house of prayer, as we desire to unite others in our region to pray and grow God’s Kingdom.
 But that’s okay.
 Each one of us individually and every ministry must be who God has ordained them to be and nothing else.
 God’s ways for us are what matter, both individually and as a Body in unity with His heart.

 In it all, we must cling so closely to Him and seek to hear that still, small voice.